Company (musical): 2018 West End gender-bent production

-Company topped the list of the 2019 Olivier Award nominations, alongside Come From Away, with nine nominations, winning Best Musical Revival.
+Company topped the list of the 2019 Olivier Award nominations, alongside Come from Away, with nine nominations, winning Best Musical Revival.
 It also won Best Actress in a Supporting Role in a Musical (LuPone), Best Actor in a Supporting Role in a Musical (Bailey).

 The cast recording was made available for digital release and streaming by Warner Classics on February 1, 2019.
 The production closed on March 30, 2019.

-2021 Broadway gender-swapped revival
+2021 Broadway gender-bent revival

-A Broadway transfer of the 2018 West End revival opened December 9, 2021, to broad acclaim.
+A Broadway transfer of the 2018 West End revival opened December 9, 2021, to acclaim.
 Marianne Elliott once again directed, and Patti LuPone reprised her role as Joanne, with Katrina Lenk as Bobbie, choreography by Liam Steel, music supervision and direction by Joel Fram, scenic and costume designs by Bunny Christie, and lighting design by Neil Austin.

 Originally slated to open on Sondheim's 90th birthday (March 22, 2020), the production began previews at the Bernard B. Jacobs Theatre on March 2.
 After nine preview performances, the production came to a halt due to the coronavirus pandemic.
 All Broadway shows went dark, and theatre closures were subsequently extended numerous times.
 The production resumed previews November 15, 2021, with Sondheim in attendance shortly before his death.
 The cast, musicians, and crew then dedicated their entire run to the late composer.

 Five days before he died, Sondheim discussed the revival's change of the lead character's gender from male (Bobby) to female (Bobbie).
 He expressed how theater is distinguished from film and video because "you can do it in different ways from generation to generation… What keeps theater alive is the chance always to do it differently, with not only fresh casts, but fresh viewpoints.
 It's not just a matter of changing pronouns, but attitudes."

-The production became the most nominated musical revival of the season, receiving nine Tony Award nominations and winning five including Best Revival of a Musical.
+The production became the most nominated revival of the season, winning five of nine Tony Award nominations, including Best Revival of a Musical and Best Featured Actor in a Musical for Matt Doyle's performance as Jamie.
 The documentary film Keeping Company with Sondheim aired on Great Performances in May 2022, examining this production alongside the show's previous incarnations.
 The production closed July 31, 2022, after 265 performances and 32 previews.

-A North American tour is planned for the 2023-24 season.
+Second national tour

+The second North American tour opened on October 8, 2023, at the Proctor's Theatre in Schenectady, New York and closed on October 6, 2024, at the Bass Performance Hall in Fort Worth, Texas.
+The tour was led by Britney Coleman, who understudied Bobbie in the 2021 Broadway revival.